NHERI-SimCenter/SimCenterDocumentation/README.md

 ## Directory Structure

-+ docs   - the folder containing the most up to date material (all other directories contain legacy material)
++ `docs/`   - the folder containing the most up to date material (all other directories contain legacy material)
-+ docs/Makefile - Linux and MacOS makefile for building current document
++ `docs/Makefile` - Legacy Linux and MacOS makefile for building current document
-+ docs/make.bat   - Windows make.bat to do same thing
++ `docs/make.bat`   - Legacy Windows make.bat to do same thing
-+ docs/conf.py - configuration file (in this file set app for which doc is requiretd)
++ `docs/conf.py` - configuration file (in this file set app for which doc is requiretd)
-+ docs/index.rst - main index file, which pulls in files in docs/common
++ `docs/index.rst` - main index file, which pulls in files in `docs/common`
 + otherFolder - ignore as these contain legacy text files